Physics of Language Models: Part 4.1, Architecture Design and the Magic of Canon Layers: When Transformer Meets Canon

 \subsection{NoPE with Canon Layers}

 \begin{mdframed} \begin{sresult}{3}[\figureref{fig:trans-canon}+\ref{fig:trans-ablation}\footnote{(Sub-results correspond to \figureref{fig:trans-canon} (4th vs 5th column), \figureref{fig:trans-ablation}, and \figureref{fig:trans-canon} (3rd column), respectively.)}] Canon layers transform NoPE.
-Key findings include: \begin{itemize} \item NoPE+Canon matches RoPE+Canon and even surpasses it on \textsc{Depo}; a remarkable result given that without Canon, NoPE achieves essentially zero performance on all measures. \item NoPE+Canon significantly outperforms existing fixes for NoPE, such as ALiBi and H-Alibi. \item With Canon layers, RoPE usage can be greatly reduced: RoPE on only 1/4 dims (denoted RoPE+\musQuarter{}Canon) outperforms both RoPE/NoPE+Canon, great news for length generalization. \end{itemize} \end{sresult} \end{mdframed}
+Key findings include: \begin{itemize} \item NoPE+Canon matches RoPE+Canon and even surpasses it on \textsc{Depo} --- a remarkable result given that without Canon, NoPE achieves essentially zero performance on all measures. \item NoPE+Canon significantly outperforms existing fixes for NoPE, such as ALiBi and H-Alibi. \item With Canon layers, RoPE usage can be greatly reduced: RoPE on only 1/4 dims (denoted RoPE+\musQuarter{}Canon) outperforms both RoPE/NoPE+Canon, great news for length generalization. \end{itemize} \end{sresult} \end{mdframed}

 \parhead{Canon layers skyrocket NoPE performance} Canon layers dramatically improve NoPE (No Positional Embedding) transformers, lifting them from near-zero accuracy to competitive levels, even slightly surpassing RoPE+Canon on reasoning depth.
-NoPE-Canon is only weaker on Task \textsc{Lano}, which involves hierarchical structural learning over long sequences, thus relying more heavily on relative distance between input tokens; yet even there NoPE-Canon remains competitive with alternatives such as Mamba2/GDN.
+Evidently, Canon layers take over much of RoPE's job of locating nearby tokens.\footnote{This is why, as previewed in \sectionref{sec:trans-canon:why}, adding Canon in the first block only (CanonFirst-ABCD) recovers the least precisely for NoPE (\figureref{fig:app:nope-ablation}): that job must be redone at \emph{every} layer, not only the first.} NoPE-Canon is only weaker on Task \textsc{Lano}, which involves hierarchical structural learning over long sequences, thus relying more heavily on relative distance between input tokens; yet even there NoPE-Canon remains competitive with alternatives such as Mamba2/GDN.

 \parhead{Dominance over existing fixes on NoPE} While NoPE excels at length generalization, its performance on complex reasoning tasks has historically been weak.
 Fixes like ALiBi~\cite{press2021train} and Hard-Alibi~\cite{jelassi2024repeat} partially address this: ALiBi applies a distance-based penalty to attention weights\footnote{Specifically, adding $-|j-i| \cdot 2^{-8h/H}$ to the logits of head $h$ of $H$ total heads.}, while Hard-Alibi disables attention beyond distance $h$ for the $h$-th head.
 Although these methods improve NoPE performance (partly mimicking RoPE), Canon layers clearly dominate.
 As shown in \figureref{fig:trans-ablation} (top), NoPE+Canon significantly outperforms both alternatives.